 Both the Franz Josef and the Fox glaciers are very sensitive to variations in climate.
 Even small changes in snowfall can result in substantial changes in the position of the terminus.
 There is a 5–6-year delay between a change in snowfall in their upper basins, and an advance or retreat of their terminus.

 When first visited by geologist and explorer Julius Haast in 1864, the front edge of the Franz Josef stood near Sentinel Rock, several kilometres further downvalley than today.
 Franz Josef began a rapid retreat in the mid-1930s.
 A lake formed in front of the glacier between 1939 and 1949, but rapidly filled with rock debris.
 Since then, the Franz Josef and the Fox have been retreating, with occasional brief advances.
-The Franz Josef was at its smallest extent in 1982, but since then its front has once again advanced about a kilometre.
+The Franz Josef was at its smallest extent in 1982, but then its front advanced about a kilometre before retreating in the 2010s.

 Part of the terminus of the Fox Glacier is hidden.
 Large masses of stagnant ice have been buried for over half a century under the gravel riverbed in front of the glacier.
 As the underlying ice melts, the gravel collapses, forming ponds.